-* Zak interviews a young girl named Bailey at the Stanley Hotel who has seen and interacted with the spirits numerous times.
-Bailey (visibly but understandably nervous doing the interview) says that none of her friends know of her abilites/actions because she's worried that they'll think she's weird if they do find out.
-Zak, in a departure of his normally [[LargeHam hammish]] and [[NoIndoorVoice loud]] behavior, tells her [[RousingSpeech not to think about that kind of stuff,]] [[CrowningMomentOfHeartwarming and that the more she does it, the more she can change people's perceptions of the job]].
+* Zak interviews a young girl named Bailey at the Stanley Hotel who claims to have the ability to see ghosts and communicate with the dead, and has seen and interacted with the spirits numerous times.
+Bailey (visibly but understandably nervous doing the interview) explains that very few people outside of her family know about her abilities/actions and admits to Zak and his crew that she's worried that her friends (and others) will think she's weird if they do find out.
+Zak, in a departure from his normally [[LargeHam hammish]] and [[NoIndoorVoice loud]] behavior, tells her [[RousingSpeech not to think about that kind of stuff,]] [[CrowningMomentOfHeartwarming and that the more she does it, the more she can change people's perceptions of the job]].

 * At the Silver Queen Hotel in Virginia City, Zak once taunted the spirit of a prostitute who had killed herself, which got no response in the 2004 documentary.
-He later went back to apologize and left flowers, at which the sound of a woman crying was heard.
+He later went back to apologize and left flowers an ApologyGift, at which the sound of a woman crying was heard.

 * For both Zak and the fandom, [[http://www.fox5vegas.com/story/17298069/everyone-gives-present-nevada-spca-with raising $10,000]] for the Nevada SPCA, specifically a no-kill animal shelter.

 * While doing their daytime sweep of the Baker Hotel, Zak and Aaron come across a stray dog.
-While Zak and Aaron rejoin Nick in the hotel, Billy (the equipment technician) takes the dog to the local vet.
-After Billy comes back, the guys are informed that the dog is a female and is actually still just a puppy (the dog was deduced to be about six months old)--Zak suggests taking the dog to a local animal shelter, but Billy informs him that the closest shelter euthanizes their animals if they aren't adopted within a certain period of time.
+While Zak and Aaron rejoin Nick in the hotel, Billy (the equipment technician) takes the dog to a local veterinarian.
+After Billy comes back, the guys are informed that the dog is a female and is actually still just a puppy (the dog was deduced to be about six months old at the time)--Zak suggests taking the dog to a local animal shelter, but Billy informs him that the closest shelter euthanizes their animals if they aren't adopted within a certain period of time.
 Billy then reveals a much better idea to help the dog: Billy adopting the dog himself.

-** In that episode, we also learn that the Mel Meter frequently used by the team was invented by Gary Galka, and he named it after Melissa.
+** In that episode, we also learn that the Mel Meter frequently used by the team was invented by Gary Galka, who named it after Melissa.

 * Return To Bobby Mackey's, while an overall terrifying episode, was concluded with a speech from Aaron that would probably be very reassuring to anyone who's experienced a paranormal encounter and doubted their own experience due to skepticism.